wulucy/cyclic/README.md

-# cyclic
+# Permutation groups
-Tools for working with permutations.
+Tools for working with permutation groups.